Before starting my first Yoga teacher training, I knew very little about Karma Yoga.

 So coming back to my question above: is Karma Yoga really useful to become a good teacher?

 Yes, it is!
 And here are the reasons, straight from my personal experience.

 It calms down your Ego

 It doesn’t matter how strong your Ego is, we are all used to be on stage every minute of our life.
 Thanks to social media and our performance-oriented society we are constantly under pressure.
 Even in Yoga classes, many teachers feel like on a stage, seeing the students as adoring public.
 Karma Yoga trains us to give, just give.
 This resizes the whole vision of our life, the whole projection of the objective reality that our brain creates.
 As teachers we start shifting our attention on our students and their feelings, sticking to our duty of spiritual mediator and abandoning any other role focused on ourselves.

-It make you open to pursue Yamas and Niyamas
+It makes you open to pursuing Yamas and Niyamas

 It strengthens your sense of membership and empathy

-Karma Yoga teaches you to share other’s people joy, to transform envy in admiration and to support other people when they are in trouble.
-In general, it makes you be willing to donate your service for your community because you feel part of it.
+Karma Yoga teaches you to share other’s people joy, to transform envy in admiration, and to support other people when they are in trouble.
+In general, it makes you willing to donate your service to your community because you feel part of it.

 It makes you effectively understand that the way is the goal